The Smithy Lane Stompers

 and the Martins from next door were focused on the delights of wind bands and The Ashton Singers

-... all played with us at The Meister for a while and all left and pursued their own alternative musical endeavours.
-No problem we respected all their very personal preferences and wished them well as they joined the club of their choice.
+.... all at one time or another played with us at The Meister and all left and pursued their own alternative musical endeavours.
+No problem we loved all their very personal preferences and wished them well as they joined the clubs of their choice.

 By 2016 we were convinced our current line up of reprobates was a mash of different musical passions –

-Colin was self taught on piano and moved on to studies & listening to classical music at The Liverpool Phil
+Piano Man was self taught on piano and moved on to deep studies & listening to classical music at The Liverpool Phil

-Les was conventionally tutored by the delightful Hannah and enjoyed dotin’ & orchestras in Barrow
+Crooner turned trumpet player was conventionally tutored by the delightful Hannah and enjoyed dotin’ & orchestrations in Barrow

-Mike was a folk singer accompanied by his guitar banjo and formed his own folk group ... and he listened to ‘modern’ jazz for inspiration!
+Celtic Strummer was a folk singer accompanied by his guitar banjo and formed his own folk group to play Bob Dylan ... and he listened to ‘modern’ jazz for inspiration!

-John & Keith entered the world of professional tavern bands at Stamps with real musicians like Geoff Lewis & Keith Jones
+Busker & Banjo Player entered the world of professional tavern bands at Stamps with real musicians like Geoff Lewis & Keith Jones

-Dr John enjoyed a bit of musical fun before his beer ... social interaction, pop, ballroom dancing and non-chromatic harmonicas ... wise, melodic, sensible stuff ... not decadent jazz
+Dr John enjoyed a bit of musical fun before his beer ... social interaction, pop, ballroom dancing and non-chromatic harmonicas ... wise, melodic, sensible stuff ... but never decadent jazz ...

 Amongst all this diversity we were clear that our own musical fun came from a lifetime listening to

-‘American giants of jazz’ and saxophones, starting with Dennis Williams at Clemances and finishing with Johnny Hodges, Lester Young and Charlie Parker
+‘American giants of jazz’ and saxophones, starting with Dance Music and Dennis Williams at Clemences and finishing with Johnny Hodges, Lester Young and Charlie Parker

 ... and we were intoxicated by the enlightened coaxing of the great Roger ‘Slim’ Read ... who taught us all about The Blues.